ucbds-infra/otter-grader/docs/tutorial.rst

             └── demo-passesAll.zip

 This section describes the basic execution of Otter's tools using the provided zip file.
-It is meant to verify your installation and too *loosely* describe how Otter tools are used.
-This section includes Otter Assign, Otter Generate, and Otter Grade.
+It is meant to verify your installation and to *loosely* describe how a few Otter tools are used.
+This tutorial covers Otter Assign, Otter Generate, and Otter Grade.

 Otter Assign